Black Friday Marketing Tips & Strategies

 5. Create a Holiday Marketing Calendar

-Get through the busy Christmas season with the calendar that outlines every one aspects of your Black Friday marketing strategies.
+Get through the busy Christmas season with the calendar that outlines every aspect of your Black Friday marketing strategies.

-Which kind of calendar you choose and what should be included depends on what you are planning to do on Black Friday.
-It could also be beneficial to separate calendars for various channels of marketing to manage the timeframes.
+What kind of calendar you choose and what should be included depends on what you plan to do on Black Friday.
+Separating calendars for various marketing channels to manage the timeframes could also be beneficial.

 6. Create the Urgency to Increase Black Friday Sales

-Discounts aren't enough to attract customers to purchase on the internet from a retailer.
+Discounts aren’t enough to attract customers to purchase online from a retailer.
 To increase Black Friday sales, urge customers to visit the site.
-The entrepreneur Marcus Taylor implemented this marketing strategyand increased his sales by 332%.
+The entrepreneur Marcus Taylor implemented this marketing strategy and increased his sales by 332%.

 There are many ways to generate urgency for Black Friday campaigns:

 Create the flash sale.
-Flash sales are sales and offers that run for a limited period of time usually lasting from a few hours to a full day.
-To encourage shoppers to purchase you, display the times of the sale's start and close and show a countdown timer on the site.
+Flash sales are sales and offers that run for a limited period, usually lasting from a few hours to a full day.
+To encourage shoppers to purchase you, display the times the sale starts and closes and show a countdown timer on the site.

 A countdown that shows the length of an online flash sale.

-Show the level of stock in the event that the amount is small.
-It creates the impression that the item will be gone in the near future.
+Show the level of stock if the amount is small.
+It creates the impression that the item will be gone shortly.
 Retailer H&M employs this tactic to sell their items that are on sale.

 A low stock alert on H&M’s website store.

-Bright red is an excellent illustration, but you could choose a color which contrasts with the dominant color of the layout.
+Bright red is an excellent illustration, but you could choose a colour that contrasts with the layout’s dominant colour.

 Rewards the most efficient customers.
-For instance, you could offer no shipping charges or gift to the first 100 customers.
+For instance, you could offer no shipping charges or gifts to the first 100 customers.

 Display how many people have bought the item from the page for the item.
-The goal is to create an anxiety of not getting it and encourage visitors to join other shoppers and purchase the product.
-Here's one example on J. Crew's website.
+The goal is to create anxiety about not getting it and encourage visitors to join other shoppers and purchase the product.
+Here’s one example on J. Crew’s website.